jwmiller5/Compliance/compliance/assurance/assurance-encryption.md

 ## What role does encryption play in protecting customer content?

-Most Microsoft business cloud services are multi-tenant, meaning that customer content may be stored on the same physical hardware as that of other customers.
+Most Microsoft business cloud services are multi-tenant, meaning that customer content may be stored on the same physical hardware as other customers.
 To protect the confidentiality of customer content, Microsoft online services encrypt all data at rest and in transit with some of the strongest and most secure encryption protocols available.

 Encryption is not a substitute for strong access controls.
 Microsoft online services' access control policy of Zero Standing Access (ZSA) protects customer content from unauthorized access by Microsoft employees.
 Encryption complements access control by protecting the confidentiality of customer content wherever it is stored and by preventing content from being read while in transit between Microsoft online services systems or between Microsoft online services and the customer.

 ## How do Microsoft online services encrypt data-at-rest?

 All customer content in Microsoft online services is protected by one or more forms of encryption.
 Microsoft servers use BitLocker to encrypt the disk drives containing customer content at the volume-level.
-The encryption provided by BitLocker protects customer content in case of lapses in other processes or controls (for example, access control or recycling of hardware) that could lead to unauthorized physical access to disks containing customer content.
+The encryption provided by BitLocker protects customer content if there are lapses in other processes or controls (for example, access control or recycling of hardware) that could lead to unauthorized physical access to disks containing customer content.

 In addition to volume-level encryption, Microsoft online services use Service Encryption at the application layer to encrypt customer content.
 Service Encryption provides rights protection and management features on top of strong encryption protection.
 It also allows for separation between Windows operating systems and the customer data stored or processed by those operating systems.